TritonVM/triton-vm/specification/arithmetization.md

 **Relations to Other Tables**

-1. A Permutation Argument establishes that the rows of the operational stack table correspond to the rows of the Processor Table.
+1. A Permutation Argument establishes that the rows of the operational stack table correspond to the rows of the [Processor Table](#processor-table).

 ### Random Access Memory Table

-The RAM is accessible through `load` and `save` commands.
+The RAM is accessible through `read_mem` and `write_mem` commands.
 The RAM Table has three columns: the cycle counter `clk`, RAM address `memory_address`, and the value of the memory at that address `memory_value`.
 The columns are identical to the columns of the same name in the Processor Table, up to the order of the rows.